 A customer's first impression about a product on any of the OneBookShelf sites usually comes from a thumbnail of the cover image.

 These appear on the front page of the site when a product is new and in various contexts throughout the life of the product.
 Ideally, a product should be able to be clearly recognized even when its cover is seen merely as a thumbnail.
 Therefore, the cover of any product needs to both represent the product well and be appropriate for display to the general public.

 In preparing cover images, publishers should strive for a professional appearance.
+(See here for some helpful tips!)
 This does not mean that all artwork or graphics must be prepared by someone who is a professional artist.
 However, publishers should keep in mind that product covers represent their business to the public, and should strive to have those covers represent them in the best way possible.
 This may include (but is not limited to) using art which is well done, having a legible product title, showing a distinctive logo for the company or product line, and arranging all these elements in a pleasing fashion.
 The overall effect should be to attract customers' eyes, and give them confidence that the product will be high quality.